fixate/gulp-react-pug-webpack-hmr/README.md

 Tasks are managed in `gulp/tasks`.

-Gulp builds assets to `dist/` which BrowserSync serves from.
+Gulp builds assets to `dist/` which BrowserSync serves.